 This report represents the first output from EPI's new school funding model.
-Using publicly available data, our model replicates the national funding formula and allows us to estimate the funding individual state-funded mainstream primary and secondary schools would receive through the schools block each year under different funding scenarios.
+Using publicly available data, our model replicates the national funding formula to estimate the funding individual state-funded mainstream primary and secondary schools will receive through the schools block each year.